 I had been writing and recording with samplers and synths since I was a teenager, so I had a lot of experience at that point with them—maybe too much.
 It’s tough because you have to be good at demoing, but if the demo is too good, there is a chance the producers won’t be interested in spending the additional budget on recording live, which is unfortunate.

 At the same time, Michael Giacchino was recording with a live orchestra for the other Lost World game they were creating in tandem with Trespasser, so it wasn’t in the cards for that one.
 But after that, I started to record with orchestras for the next games, and continued to, even recently with Captain America: Super Soldier.
 It’s always so much fun recording live.
 It was pretty rare in those days.
 It really takes everything to the next level.

-What is different to you about composing for films, games, TV, and your own albums?
+What is different to you about composing for games, film, TV, and your own albums?
 How do you decide what makes the cut for a personal project or album?

 I approach all of them the same really.
 There are technical differences in creating for each medium, but the essence is the same.
 Connecting with the narrative, the characters, and with the team creating them and finding that thing musically that takes all of it to the next level—that moment when you find the theme or the sound is magical.
 When it happens, there’s this synchronicity that starts to happen where things start to fall into place across the project.
 The scene or the project has just elevated and become something else—something new.
 And discovering the next pieces of the puzzle can be so exciting.
 There’s something in that transformation—in that discovery—that is probably why we do what we do as composers.
 There are a lot of reasons, but that’s one of them.